+Home | Museum | Wanted | Specs | Previous | Next |

 The Friden/Singer EC-1113 is a basic 12-digit four-function office calculator with a single accumulator-style memory register, utilizing a Nixie tube display.
 The EC-1113 was designed and manufactured for Friden by Hitachi, Ltd. in Tokyo, Japan, under an agreement forged between the companies for Friden to sell the Hitachi-made machines within its market under the Friden brand name.
 It's not known exactly when this agreement was made, though it's likely it occurred sometime during the 1967 to 1968 time-frame.

 As part of the 1965 Singer buyout of Friden, Singer's management began to realize that it was no longer cost-effective for Friden to continue to design and manufacture electronic calculators in the US.
 The Japanese had become very adept at design and manufacture of electronic calculators that were significantly less-expensive due to low labor costs and a favorable exchange rate.
-Friden's new management first tested the market on a somewhat limited scale sometime in the latter part of 1967 by importing and marketing a transistorized electronic calculator designed and manufactured by Hitachi, the Friden 1112.
-Hitachi's version of the machine, the ELCA-12, was Hitachi's first production electronic calculator.
-The reasonable success and solid profit margin of the Friden 1112 made it clear that more money could be made by Friden marketing and supporting calculators designed and manufactured in Japan.
-At that point, Friden's management began slowly dismantling its US-based calculator engineering and manufacturing operations in favor of OEM agreements with Hitachi, and later, other off-shore calculator manufacturers.
+Friden's new management first tested the market in a somewhat limited way sometime in the latter part of 1967 by importing and marketing the first production transistorized electronic calculator designed and manufactured by Hitachi Ltd. in Japan.
+Friden marketed a slightly-modified (power supply modifications to allow the machine to operate properly on the US 120V 60Hz power grid versus Japan's 100V, 50Hz/60Hz(depending on location in Japan) grid) version of Hitachi's ELCA-12 calculator as the Friden 1112.
+Hitachi introduced the ELCA-12 in January of 1967, with Friden bringing the 1112 to market in the US in early 1968.
+By this time, the all-transistor design of the machine was beginning to be replaced by integrated circuits, but even being slightly outdated by the time it was brought to market by Friden, the reasonable success and solid profit margin of the Friden 1112 made it clear that more money could be made by Friden marketing and supporting calculators designed and manufactured in Japan.
+At that point, Singer's management began slowly dismantling its US-based calculator engineering and manufacturing operations in favor of an OEM agreement with Hitachi, and later, other off-shore calculator manufacturers.
 Singer re-focused the Friden division on the development of electronic billing machines, and later, small to medium-scale computer systems.

 The Friden EC-1113 Opened Up

-Close-up View of Hitachi HD701 Dual 8-Bit Shift Register Integrated Circuit
+Micro-photograph of Hitachi HD701 Dual 8-Bit Shift Register Integrated Circuit Chip

 The Circuit Boards of the EC-1113

-The EC-1113 differs from its later brothers in the EC111X-series of machines by virtue of the fact that it operates with full floating decimal point.
-The later machines in the series all operate with fixed decimal point positioning.
+The EC-1113 differs from its later siblings in the EC111x-series of machines by virtue of the fact that it operates with full floating decimal point.
+The later machines in the series operate with fixed decimal point positioning.

 A Closer View of the EC-1113 IC's

 There are some quirks with the operation of the machine are not faults with the circuitry, but rather are by design to simplify the logic of the machine.
 The machine does not generate a correct result on division problems which have a dividend greater than eleven digits (including digits behind the decimal point).
 Performing such calculations results in incorrect answers and false overflow conditions.
 Multiplications that result in products which have more than eleven digits give incorrect answers and false overflow indications.
-The reason for this behavior is that one digit of the machine's working register is consumed by a special "marker" digit, which consists of all four bits encoding the digit being a '1' (e.g., 1111 in binary).
+The reason for these behaviors is that one digit of the machine's working register is consumed by a special "marker" digit, which consists of all four bits encoding the digit being a logic '1' (e.g., 1111 in binary).
 This marker is used by the logic to determine when the multiplication or division operation is complete.
 As a result, one digit of the machine's capacity is "lost" due to this design, causing the unexpected results.
 The EC-1113 also appears to have rather poor power-on initialization.
 Many times when first powered up, the display will contain gibberish, with multiple digits lit up at once within a Nixie tube, multiple decimal points on at once, and sometimes the machine will be locked due to a spurious overflow condition.
 The memory register can also come up with random and sometimes invalid content.
-Pressing [C] followed by [CM] after powering up assures that this random content is cleared out, and the machine ready for use.
-If this isn't done, the random content of the registers of the calculator can lead to strange behavior of the machine until it is cleared properly.
+Pressing [C] followed by [CM] after powering up assures that the machine is properly cleared of any garbage in its registers and is ready for use.
+If this isn't done, the random content of the registers of the calculator can lead to unexpected behavior of the machine until it is cleared properly.
+This issue with power-on clear could be due to aging components in the machine that causes the power-on reset circuitry to not function as intended, or it could be an issue with the original design.

 The memory functions operate as expected, with [M+], [M-], memory recall ([RM]), and memory clear keys ([CM]).
 A push-on/push-off [∑] key allows for sums of products(multiplication) to automatically accumulate in the memory register.
 The 1113 lacks a "Clear Entry" key, opting instead for a [←] key that allows entered digits to be erased digit at a time.
-This is an unusual feature, and may be the only Friden calculator that has this function -- all of the other 111x-Series machines opt for a "Clear Entry" function to allow the user to correct mistaken input.
+This is an unusual feature, and may be the only Friden calculator that has this function -- all of the other 111x-Series machines opt for a "Clear Entry" function that clears the input registers allowing the the user to re-enter whatever number had been entered incorrectly.

 A View Showing the Hitachi CD79 Nixie Tube Nomenclature